tpmn/gat/ScriptGuide_EN/README.md

 **INVALID**

 - It means bad request.
-Below are possible factors
+Below are possible factors.
 - Check if you missed required parameter.
 - Check if the inventory Id is valid.